Testimony (Volkov book): Original manuscript

+"This book itself is a fact of world culture and, above all, of course, Russian culture.
+But people of different countries have a possibility to read it in their own languages and to have their own opinion.
+And only in Russia it can do only those who not only know English language, but also has the ability to get the «Testimony»: this book is in the "Lenin Library", probably exists in other major libraries.
+At the same time the number of interested in the question is incomparably greater than those who have access to these centers of culture...

+"We've seen our task in the opportunity to make up their minds about Volkov's book to everyone who speak the same language with us, nothing more."

 Recycled material

-Questions regarding the book were raised by Laurel Fay first in 1980 and reiterated in 2002.
+Laurel Fay first raised questions regarding the book in 1980, and reiterated in 2002.
 She found that passages at the beginning of eight of the chapters duplicate almost verbatim material from articles published as Shostakovich's between 1932 and 1974.
 From the typescripts available to her, the only pages signed by Shostakovich consist entirely of this material verbatim and down to the punctuation.
 No other pages are signed and no other pages contain similarly recycled material.
 Quotations break off one word past each page break and then significantly change in tone and character (more readily apparent in the unpublished Russian).
 Critics of the book suggest Volkov persuaded Shostakovich to sign each page containing the composer's own material, before attaching fabricated material of Volkov's own.
-This claim could be investigated by studying the paper leaves of the original typescript, but Volkov has strictly prohibited such an investigation.
+Irina Shostakovich has postulated on this scenario: